Ellen Lloyd – AncientPages.com - Most are familiar with famous Norse gods such as Odin, Thor, Bragi, Tyr, and Frey, to mention a few.

 Vikings gained strength from their gods and goddess, and the Norse pantheon consisted of several deities that played an important role in Norse society.

-Mysterious artifact with two heads discovered in Kallestrup, Denmark.
+Mysterious artifact with two heads was discovered in Kallestrup, Denmark.
 Credit: Kirstine Krath Nielsen / Museum Thy

-An interesting discovery of a 3,000-year-old double-headed figurine may offer evidence of an unknown Norse God.
-Could this small, yet very significant ancient artifact open a new chapter in Norse mythology and ancient history?
-Have we overlooked an ancient god, or is this a depiction of the Roman God Janus who was worshipped in ancient Scandinavia?
+An exciting discovery of a 3,000-year-old double-headed figurine may offer evidence of an unknown Norse God.
+Could this small yet significant ancient artifact open a new chapter in Norse mythology and ancient history?
+Have we overlooked an ancient god, or is this a depiction of the Roman God Janus, who was worshipped in ancient Scandinavia?

 Head of God Janus, Vatican museum, Rome.
 Credit: Loudon Dodd - Public Domain

 "Two-faced deities were worshipped in many different cultures.
 The Roman god Janus was the 'god of gods', who appeared first on the most ancient lists of Roman gods.
 He protected doors, gates, passages, beginnings, and endings."
 1

 It may be challenging to determine who this ancient being was, but it's a unique artifact, and the figurine was unearthed under somewhat different circumstances.

 Amateur archaeologist Peter Jensen was out in Kallerup, Denmark, helping scientists look for parts from a crashed Second World War aircraft.